Surrey Hills Qigong Home2026-02-02T11:22:14+00:00

 Sue Llewellyn Surrey Hills Qigong instructor

-I’m Sue Llewellyn, a former BBC journalist and communications consultant now also teaching Qigong in Surrey.
+I’m Sue Llewellyn, a former BBC journalist and communications consultant now teaching Qigong in Surrey and the beautiful Surrey Hills area.

-You don’t need to be fit, flexible or spiritual – just open to slowing down, breathing deeply and moving with awareness.
+You don’t need to be fit, flexible or spiritual – simply open to slowing down, breathing deeply and moving with awareness

-Many of those I work with are juggling busy lives or navigating big transitions – work, family, health, or simply the sense of having lost touch with themselves.
+Many of those I work with are juggling busy lives, midlife change or a sense of having lost touch with themselves.
+Qigong offers a warm, simple way to return.

-Whether you’re brand new to Qigong or returning to your practice, and especially if you live anywhere near Godalming or Guildford or other villages in the Surrey Hills, you are warmly welcome.
+Whether you’re brand new or returning to your practice, and especially if you live anywhere near Godalming or Guildford or other villages in the Surrey Hills, you are warmly welcome.

 Let’s move softly, breathe deeply, and reconnect with what really matters.